 So even a simple pacifier can be upgraded with a GPS tracker and a temperature sensor.
 Thus, it will give a lot of additional information to parents and make their life much less complicated.

 IoT Retail Business Cases

-These options are not just ideas taken from the head but proven methods of increasing recognition, and therefore profit.
-The industry giants such as Amazon, Lowes, Wing, checked the effectiveness of the steps taken for development.
+These options are not just ideas taken from the head but proven methods of increasing recognition and profit.
+The industry giants such as Amazon, Lowes, and Wing, checked the effectiveness of the steps taken for development.
 77% of early movers in the Internet of Things in retail create opportunities to better collaborate with (new) partners in delivering products and services to customers.